dansmyers/Simulation/Sprint-3-Monte_Carlo_Simulation/Deliverables/README.md

 What is Hermione's expected outcome from playing Dragon's Dice?
 Solve this problem analytically.

+The expected outcome is -.0788

+Meaning that everytime you play you expect to lose .07 galleons.

+Play 100 times and you would expect to lose 7 galleons on average.

+See DragonDice.pdf
 ## *Les Poissons*! *Les Poissons*!
 How I Love *les Poissons*!

 <img src="https://vignette.wikia.nocookie.net/disney/images/4/4d/Tlmpe834.jpg/revision/latest?cb=20101108233151" width="40%" />